FBNKCMaster/xTenant/README.md

     php artisan xtenant:new

 You will have to choose a subdomain, a name and a description for this tenant.

 If the subdomain already exists, you will be asked to edit or override it.

-The you will be asked if you want to run migrations, seeds and create directory for this tenant.
+Then you will be asked if you want to run migrations, seeds and create directory for this tenant.

 3/ That's all.
 If everything is ok you will be able to access your tenant at: